magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_monastery-of-confusion.md

 focus on the sensation of entering and exiting.

 Different phenomena may contact the senses, or thoughts may arise.
-This is called initial thought ().
-The mind brings up some idea, be it about the nature of compounded phenomena (), about the world, or whatever.
+This is called initial thought (*vitakka*).
+The mind brings up some idea, be it about the nature of compounded phenomena (*saṅkhārā*), about the world, or whatever.
 Once the mind has brought it up, the mind will want to get involved and merge with it.
 If it’s an object that is wholesome, let the mind take it up.
 If it is something unwholesome, stop it immediately.
 If it is something wholesome, let the mind contemplate it, and gladness, satisfaction and happiness will come about.
 The mind will be bright and clear as the breath goes in and out, and as the mind takes up these initial thoughts.
-Then initial thought becomes discursive thought ().
+Then initial thought becomes discursive thought (*vicāra*).
 The mind develops familiarity with the object, exerting itself and merging with it.
 At this point, there is no sleepiness.

 After an appropriate period of this, take your attention back to the breath.
 As you continue on, there will be initial thought and discursive thought, initial thought and discursive thought.
-If you are contemplating skilfully on an object such as the nature of , the mind will experience deeper tranquillity and rapture is born.
-There is the and , and that leads to happiness of mind.
+If you are contemplating skilfully on an object such as the nature of *saṅkhāra*, the mind will experience deeper tranquillity and rapture is born.
+There is the *vitakka* and *vicāra*, and that leads to happiness of mind.
 At this time there won’t be any dullness or drowsiness.
 The mind won’t be dark if we practise like this.
 It will be gladdened and enraptured.

 This rapture will start to diminish and disappear after a while, so you can take up initial thought again.
 The mind will become firm and certain